alttch/eva3/doc/integrations/nodered.rst

 ==========================

 The next step is to define a control template.
-Drop "template" component on the
+Drop "template" component on the flow dashboard:
-flow:

 .. image:: nodered-images/template-drop.png

 Edit the template node.
-Let's use the template to turn a unit on, by sending an action to set its status to "1":
+Let us use the template to turn a unit on by sending an action to set its status to "1":

 * Set name to "ON"